Meandros de Montebello, Chiapas

 - Admiring a number of Parque Nacional Lagunas de Montebello’s 59 lakes.

-- Taking a refreshing dip in those where swimming is permitted.
+- Taking a refreshing dip in the lakes where swimming is permitted.

 - Following quiet, pine forest roads that see little traffic.